knoepdan/CyberSecRappi/as_7_crypto_2/Tasks/4_certificates.md

 - Issuer
 - Expiration time (Validity)
-- Common Name
+- SubjectCommon
-    - Subject
+    - Common Name (CN)
 - Subject Alternative Name
     - browsers will also look at the alternative names to validate the domain of an url
 - Public Key Algorithm